SuperOfficeDocs/superoffice-docs/user-guide/en/document/in-service/index.md

 # Service knowledge base

 Under **Knowledge Base > Documents** you can add documents to make them available to yourself and/or other users.
-Such documents might include price lists, installation routines and brochures.
+Such documents may include price lists, installation routines and brochures.

 > [!NOTE]
 > The difference between **Documents** and **External documents** is that the latter contains files that are accessible to everyone, including unregistered customers.